 High School Transition Program

-Registration opens on May 8th and classes begin on June 22nd, so act fast to make sure there are still seats remaining in the classes that interest you.
+Registration is open now so make sure that you reach out soon to ensure that there are still seats remaining in the classes that interest you.
 Don't see a class that you want to take?
 Explore the full list of classes by using the course search tool.
 Remember that we can only extend the HST tuition discount to classes that are not highlighted as online.

 Students wishing to enroll in HST courses must:

 - Be classified as a high school student.

 - Be at least 14 years of age.

 - Enroll in 100 or 200* level on campus courses (online coursework is not encouraged).

 - Meet the prerequisite requirements for desired courses.
 Prerequisites can be met through coursework or Placement Testing.